CSUMB-CST499-S18/Store-Sales-Projection-and-Restocking-of-Gas-Stations/README.md

 username: admin
 password: password

-4) When the admin.php is up, remove the s from https in your URL link in the browser.
+4) When the admin.php is up, make sure to use http instead of https.

 5) You will get a CORS error if you try to make requests to the Flask server, to work around that you can install a google chrome plugin Allow-Control-Allow-Origin: *

-From there you should be good to go.
+## Important Information

+THE MOST UP TO DATE BRANCH IS THE final_backend BRANCH.
+IT HAS NOT BEEN MERGED TO MASTER YET.